-CHS teachers use Skyward and Google Classroom to keep students and their parents informed regarding class assignments and homework.
-Progress reports are available on Family Access at the midpoint of each quarter.
-Report cards are available to students at the end of each quarter.
+CHS teachers use Qmlativ and Google Classroom to keep students and their parents informed regarding class assignments and homework.
+Student progress may be monitored on Family Access throughout each term.
+Traditional report cards are available at the end of each Semester.